Let’s grow through

-I have always loved beans, even as a young child.
+I’ve always loved beans, even as a young child.
 I loved it when my mom made chili so much that I learned how to make it myself at a very young age.
 When my mom wouldn’t make it, I would cook it on my own or with my brother, who was only sixteen months older than me.

 I remember being in Grade 1, making chili with my brother, cutting mushrooms, onions, and green peppers, and slicing my finger badly.
 I had to go to the hospital to get stitches.
 I almost cut my finger off if it weren’t for the bone I hit.
-I still have a scar today.
+I still have the scar today.

 As a kid, and still now, I loved canned beans in sauce with molasses.
 Simple, comforting, and familiar.